 High Risk of Codification / New Business Model

 The technology in cars has slowly commoditised to the point where, to most people, cars are quite similar.
-Also the enjoyment of driving is being diluted.
-Safety concerns for example, fitting cruise and distance controls, street sign recognition and driver over-ride, have deskilled driving.
+Also, the enjoyment of driving is being diluted.
+Safety concerns, for example, fitting cruise and distance controls, street sign recognition and driver over-ride have deskilled driving.
 At the same time, there is an increasing demand for connectivity and entertainment in the car.
-Add on to this the rise in urban populations subjected to poor air quality and there is a potential change in nature of this market.
+Add on to this the rise in urban populations subjected to poor air quality, and there is a potential change in the nature of this market.

-Google have amassed a store of geographical information in the form of Google Maps and StreetView and have used Industry 4.0 to develop the technology for self-driving cars which can be connected to their Internet Services.
+Google has amassed a store of geographical information in the form of Google Maps and StreetView and has used Industry 4.0 to develop the technology for self-driving cars which can be connected to their Internet Services.

 Apart from the technical possibilities enabled by Industry 4.0, the essential business consideration is its impact on companies’ Core Competencies and Capabilities.
 To that end, we present a simple model (based on the 5c’s of core competence, capability, commoditisation and codification) to help industries understand the impact of Industry 4.0.

 It takes into account how Industry 4.0 will accelerate the rate of change that industries are subject to and that there may be new sources of competitive advantage that emerge.